carina-studio/ULogViewer/ULogViewer/ChangeList.md

 + Allow editing built-in log profile and new log profile will be created automatically.
 + Select proper scale factor of screen on **Linux** automatically.
 + Show **Level** log property in special way.
++ Improve control of history of log text filter.
 + Show sample result when typing Date and Time Format.
 + Improve layout of items on toolbar.
 + More icons for log profile.